 Lawsuit over HP ex-CEO Hurd payout dismissed

-Hurd, now a president at rival Oracle Corp, resigned in August 2010 following allegations of sexual harassment against independent HP contractor Jodie Fisher.
-An internal HP investigation had cleared Hurd of harassment, but found he had filed inaccurate expense reports.
+Hurd, now a president of rival Oracle Corp, resigned in August 2010 following allegations of sexual harassment by independent HP contractor Jodie Fisher.
+An internal HP investigation had cleared Hurd of harassment but found he had filed inaccurate expense reports.

 HP had no comment on the case.
 An attorney for the plaintiffs was unavailable for comment.